 Polyester resin is relatively inexpensive, easy to cast, and provides a nice texture that climbers love.
 But it does have significant disadvantages.
 Even though companies improved their polyester resin formulas over time, they were all somewhat brittle and subject to chipping and breaking.
 The material is also rather heavy, and polyester resin vapors are highly toxic, presenting a hazard for hold manufacturers.

 Almost a decade later, the industry was introduced to polyurethane.
-According to Ian Powell, who was working for eGrips at the time, in 1998 both he and Flagstaff, Arizona-based VooDoo independently began experimenting with different blends of polyurethane to produce a nearly unbreakable hold.
-Since that time nearly all climbing hold manufacturers have made the switch to polyurethane, which is extremely durable, has a superior strength to weight ratio and has enough flexibility to allow it to be bolted onto all types of walls, especially curved and highly featured walls, without breaking.
+In the US, Groperz first used polyurethane in 1991.
+A bit later in 1998, according to Ian Powell, who was working for eGrips at the time, both he and Flagstaff, Arizona-based VooDoo independently began experimenting with different blends of polyurethane to produce a nearly unbreakable hold.
+Since the 90s nearly all climbing hold manufacturers have made the switch to polyurethane, which is extremely durable, has a superior strength to weight ratio and has enough flexibility to allow it to be bolted onto all types of walls, especially curved and highly featured walls, without breaking.